 The top four departments currently being represented within our workforce are

 Department of Management (53%)

 Department of Mathematics (6%)

-62% of our student consultants are pursuing a postgraduate degree whilst the remaining 38% are undergraduate students.
+62% of our consultants are pursuing a postgraduate degree whilst the remaining 38% are undergraduate students.

 A high proportion of postgraduate students are pursuing the Global Master's in Management and the CEMS Master's in International Management.

-We believe this skew towards postgraduate students - many of whom have substantial work experience - creates greater value for our clients and nurtures a learning environment for our undergraduate consultants.
+This skew towards postgraduate students with substantial work experience creates greater value for our clients and nurtures a learning environment for our undergraduate consultants.

 We maintain a ethnically diverse cohort of student consultants.